ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 <img src="https://latex.codecogs.com/gif.latex?V_{Elec}=\frac{q_{i}q_{j}}{4\pi\epsilon_{0}\epsilon_{r}&space;r_{ij}}" /><br>
 where *r<sub>ij</sub>* is the distance between the pair of atoms, *q<sub>i</sub>* and *q<sub>j</sub>* are the charges on the atoms *i* and *j*, <img src="https://latex.codecogs.com/gif.latex?\epsilon_{0}"/> is the permittivity of vacuum. and  <img src="https://latex.codecogs.com/gif.latex?\epsilon_{r}"/> is the relative permittivity.

+> ## Short-range and Long-range Interactions
+> The interaction is termed short-range if the potential decreases faster than *r<sup>-d</sup>*, where *r* is the distance between 2 particles and *d* is dimensionality.
+Otherwise the interaction is long-ranged.
+Accordingly the Lennard-Jones interactions are short-ranged, the Coulomb interactions are long-ranged.
+{: .callout}
 ## Bonded Interactions

 ### The bond potential